 Music Director Jobs in USA with Visa Sponsorship

 Music Directors need specialized expertise in conducting, programming, and artistic leadership that makes them strong candidates for visa sponsorship.
 Most positions require an advanced degree in music or conducting, plus significant performance experience.
-Common visa paths include H-1B for specialty occupations and O-1 for extraordinary ability artists.
+Common visa paths include H-1B visa for specialty occupations and O-1 for extraordinary ability artists.
 For detailed occupation requirements, see the O*NET profile.

 See All Music Director JobsOverview

-Showing 5 of 107+ music director jobs
+Showing 5 of 49+ Music Director jobs

 Have you applied for this role?